Georg Wolff (journalist): Early life

-Georg Wolff was the son of primary school teacher, Friedrich Wilhelm Wolff, and Dora.
-Wolff’s mother came from an upper class background, her father a financial auditor in the rail industry.
+Georg Wolff was the son of a primary school teacher, Friedrich Wilhelm Wolff, and Dora.
+Wolff's mother came from an upper-class background, and her father was a financial auditor in the rail industry.
 The family owned their own home and Wolff grew up in relative comfort and security with his older brother, Hans.

 World War II

-With Hitler’s seizure of control in 1933, Wolff began to work with the Sturmabteilung.
+With Hitler's seizure of control in 1933, Wolff began to work with the Sturmabteilung.
 He undertook voluntary training with the daily newspaper Nordischer Kurier in Itzehoe, before returning to Wittenberge and studying economics for a semester at the University of Kiel.
 Wolff engaged in Voluntary Labour Service, and then completed two years of military service.

 Wolff next studied journalism with Franz Six in Königsberg, but ended his studies prematurely after two or three semesters.
 Though Wolff had not finished a degree, Six used his influence as Brigadeführer in the SS to advance Wolff to the position of full time lecturer with the Sicherheitsdienst.
 This came about in March 1938, with Wolff operating in Königsberg.
-Wolf’s superior SS-Sturmbannführer, Kurt Gritschke, awarded the Nazi Party Member (membership number 4.982.494) for "excellent achievement" in 1940.
+Wolf's superior SS-Sturmbannführer, Kurt Gritschke, awarded the Nazi Party Member (membership number 4.982.494) for "excellent achievement" in 1940.
 Wolff was, according to Gritschke, "in every respect National Socialist".

 Wolff served in the SS-Einsatzkommando in 1940, under SS-Standartenführer Franz Walter Stahlecker in Norway.
 He then served until the end of the war as a Head of Division III of the Sicherheitspolizei command in Oslo.
 There he was responsible for the "reports from Norway" sent to the Reich Security Main Office.
 SS General Six continued to promote his former student Wolff during this period.
 A circular sent on 13 February 1942 recommends a detailed report by Wolff on "current events" in Norway to every officer in the Reich Security Main Office, by virtue of its "objective portrayal and comparative value".
 The report, that reached Reinhard Heydrich, analyses why the "destruction of the Norwegian people’s will to resist" had not been successful.

-Wolff was ultimately promoted to the position of Hauptsturmführer in the SS, a role corresponding to captain in the modern army.
+Wolff was ultimately promoted to the position of Hauptsturmführer in the SS, a role corresponding to that of captain in the modern army.
 By the end of the war, both Wolff and his brother Hans, who had been chairman of the district court in Köpenick, had fallen from influence.
-From 1944 the Reichskommissar had taken charge of domestic affairs in occupied Norway.
+Since 1944, the Reichskommissar has taken charge of domestic affairs in occupied Norway.